metaleap/vscode-appz/libs/go/readme.md

 	//
 	// `items` ── A set of items that will be rendered as actions in the message.
 	//
-	// `andThen` ── A thenable that resolves to the selected item or `undefined` when being dismissed.
+	// `onDone` ── A thenable that resolves to the selected item or `undefined` when being dismissed.
-	ShowInformationMessage2(message string, options MessageOptions, items []string, andThen func(*string))
+	ShowInformationMessage2(message string, options MessageOptions, items []string, onDone func(*string))

 	// Show an information message.
 	//